 IBEW Aptitude Test Math Section — Complete Breakdown With Examples

-The math section is the single biggest reason applicants fail the IBEW aptitude test.
+The math section is the single biggest reason applicants fail the IBEW aptitude test — in the pre-apprenticeship cohorts I teach in Chicago, roughly 70% of first-attempt failures trace to it.
 The good news: the topics are predictable, standard, and learnable.
 The bad news: no calculator, tight clock, and word problems that trip up adults who haven’t done long-form arithmetic since high school.

 What Math Topics Appear